Franziska Windolf

 Mapping

 "Mapping 1" is a contemporary reconfiguration of Sebastian Münster's 1628 allegorical map, "Europa Regina."
-I encountered the source map—which depicts Europe as a female figure with Bohemia at its center, symbolizing the glorification of the House of Habsburg and expressing a general hope for peace—while researching my grandmother's suppressed flight story from Starý Rokytník to Germany at the end of World War II.
+I encountered the original—which depicts Europe as a queen with Bohemia at its center, glorifying the House of Habsburg and expressing a hope for peace—while researching my grandmother's suppressed flight story from Starý Rokytník to Germany at the end of World War II.
+I added Burmester curves and a sewing pattern to the source map.

 Mapping 1